Two Broke Boys, No Cadillac

-For local rapper Speno, it’s hard to not to think about money all the time.
+For local rapper Speno, the money is on his mind and his mind is on the money.
 But on his new EP Hand Me Downs, through his ferocious wit and ability for self-examination, Speno proves that money isn’t everything — even if that’s by virtue of having none.

 “I wouldn’t be here without hand-me-downs,” Speno says.
-“From handing me down clothes, to handing me down cigarettes.
-All the way to hand-me-down beats from Smyth.”
+“From handing me down clothes, to handing me down cigarettes — all the way to hand-me-down beats from Smyth.”
+A frequent collaborator, Smyth produced the new EP.

 “I’ve never been that dude that’s been poor and found value in like, the butterflies flying up across my face while I’ve been like sleeping on a fucking bench or something,” Speno says.
 “It’s better to see butterflies fly across your face while you’re traveling because you have the money to travel.”